 Well, this tool basically does… that.
 It helps your logo embrace the spirit of the holidays.
 The logos are automatically added to your brand profile as various holidays approach.
-I checked out the ones we got for the 4th of July, and “Video Game Day,” and they uh… both could have been better.
-At least they could have used the same typeface as the original logo.
-But still, the feature is there, and has some use.
+I checked out the ones we got for the 4th of July, and “Video Game Day,” and they uh… Well, let’s just say both could have been better.
+At the very least they could have used the same typeface as the original logo.
+But still, the feature is there and has some use.

 My Experience with Tailor Brands

-As mentioned in the video below, I’ve used Tailor Brands before, as research for other articles I’ve written here on Website Planet.
+As mentioned in the video above, I’ve used Tailor Brands before as research for other articles I’ve written here on Website Planet.
 It’s always been the same: follow the wizard (boy, does that sound more exciting than it really is), make my style choices, pick a logo, and see what the editor can do.
-Watch the video to see the process in full:(video coming soon!)
+Watch the video above to see the process in full.

 Tailor Brands is a solid product that, thanks largely to their pricing model, left me with mixed feelings.